 To be eligible for an IR-1 Visa, you must:

-• Be legally married
+- Be legally married

-• Be married to a United States citizen
+- Be married to a United States citizen

-• Have been married for longer than 2 years
+- Have been married for longer than 2 years

-What Is The IR-1 Visa Processing Time?
+What Is the IR-1 Visa Processing Time?

-How much Does a Marriage based Green Card Cost?
+How Much Does a Marriage-Based Green Card Cost?

 As you can see, fees can add up when filing for marriage visas.
 Consult with our law firm to understand how much you can expect in legal fees.

-If you are thinking about getting married before applying for a K-1 fiance visa, consider your timeline.
+If you are thinking about getting married before applying for a K-1 fiancé visa, consider your timeline.
 It may benefit you to wait to get married and apply for the K-1 visa first.

 Do I need to fill out a Form DS-160 for a K-1 Visa?